turingschool/curriculum/source/projects/jstwitter.markdown

 ## Iteration 1: Posting Tweets

 Posting tweets is easy now that we have the `@client` object, but we need to know what methods are available from the library.
 This library is not very well documented.
-The best information is available on the GitHub project readme file here: "https://github.com/jnunemaker/twitter":https://github.com/jnunemaker/twitter
+The best information is available on the [project readme file here](http://rdoc.info/gems/twitter/file/README.md).

 In the readme you'll find a section "Usage Examples" which clues you into some of the functions exposed by the library.